reqnroll/Reqnroll/CONTRIBUTING.md

 Contributing can be a rewarding way to teach, improve existing skills, refine the software you work with and build experience.
 Contributing to open source can also help you grow and learn more in your career or even change careers!

-By contributing to Reqnroll, you also have the chance to become a Reqnroll Community Hero!
-Please check the [Reqnroll Community Hero Program](https://reqnroll.net/community/community-hero-program/) for more details.

 ## What do I need to know to help?

 We do all of our development [on GitHub](https://github.com/reqnroll/Reqnroll).
 If you are not familiar with GitHub or pull requests please check out [this guide](https://guides.github.com/activities/hello-world/) to get started.

-Other prerequisites to develop are :
+Other prerequisites to develop are:

 - .NET 5 SDK
 - .NET Core 3.1 SDK
 - .NET Core 2.1 SDK
 - .NET 4.6.1 SDK